-As we prepare to shift to a hybrid model for our middle and high school students, we know that many parents have questions about the next steps.
-Hybrid learning for middle school students will begin on Tuesday, September 29, with Group B attending in-person.
-There are no in-person or hybrid classes for middle and high school students on Monday, September 28.
+As we prepare to shift to add our elementary (3-5) students to the hybrid model, we know that many parents have questions about the next steps.
+Hybrid learning for 3-5 students in Cohasset and Grand Rapids school students will begin on Tuesday, October 20, with Group B attending in-person.
+There are no classes for elementary school students on Wednesday, October 14 as teachers plan.
 This does not apply to ConnectEd students.

 Based on the guidelines from the state, we must wait a minimum of two to three weeks before returning to an in-person model to ensure that there is not a continuation of outbreaks.
 We will be working with Itasca County Public Health to assess the level of viral activity in our community and its impact on our schools to determine when it is appropriate to return to in-person learning.
-We expect to be in the hybrid model at least through October 19.
 We will continue to keep parents informed with regular announcements.
+We expect to be in this model through the end of the quarter, November 6.
+Hopefully by that time case numbers will have improved in Itasca County.

 We’ve prepared a list of questions and answers here.
 If you don’t see your question answered here, please email firstname.lastname@example.org.